 According to Adobe, 31% of companies say AI is on their roadmap for the next 12 months.
 By working in tandem with personalization, investments in AI will be able to analyze massive troves of data and anticipate what content to deliver to users.

-In 2019, AI’s most common form will be anticipatory design that helps users navigate complex experiences or just make easier decisions in an increasingly chaotic digital world.
+In 2019, AI’s most common form will be an anticipatory design that helps users navigate complex experiences or just make easier decisions in an increasingly chaotic digital world.